Grenfell Campus: Aging Research Centre

-The Aging Research Centre (ARC) is primarily located at Grenfell Campus, but also has spaces in St. John's, Grand Falls-Windsor, and North-West River.
+The Aging Research Centre (ARC) is primarily located at Grenfell Campus; it also has spaces in St. John's, Grand Falls-Windsor, and North-West River.
 The office at Grenfell Campus provides space and equipment to conduct research, conduct interviews, and meet.
 The centre was created in response to the province not having such a facility and its rapidly ageing population, among the highest in Canada.